joyofdata/visualized-connections-and-time/README.md

 - `(http://www.google.com)[search term 'test']`
 - `['a book title' page 32]`

 A URL has to start with "http://" or "https://" and may not contain commas.
+The description "[...]" may contain commas.